Kurla

 Kurla (Pronunciation: [kuɾlaː]) is a suburb of East Mumbai, India.
 It is the headquarters of the Kurla taluka of Mumbai Suburban district.
 The neighbourhood is named after the eponymous East Indian village that it grew out of.
 It falls under Zone 5, Ward 'L' of the Bombay Municipal Corporation.
 Its railway station, spelt as Coorla until 1890, is one of the busiest on the Mumbai suburban railway on the central and harbour railway lines of Mumbai as is the Lokmanya Tilak Terminus (LTT) for out-station passenger/express trains.

 History

-Kurla gets its name from the East Indian village of Kurla, whose name, in turn, originated from "Kurli", the local name for crab, as these were found in plenty in marshes in the vicinity of the village.
+Kurla gets its name from the East Indian village of Kurla, whose name, in turn, originated from "Kurli", the local name for crab, as these were found in plenty in the marshes in the vicinity of the village.